 106. Card Making

-Making greetings cards can not only be a great way to get crafty and pass the time, it could even become a side hustle that makes you money.
+Making greeting cards can not only be a great way to get crafty and pass the time, it could even become a side hustle that makes you money.

 Globally-Inspired Hobbies to Try

-Take more than a little inspiration for cultures around the world, and get busy with some of these amazing hobbies from other countries.
+Take more than a little inspiration from cultures around the world, and get busy with some of these amazing hobbies from other countries.